Grzegorz Sochacki

 Other Activities

-• Designed the robotic kits used for the AgriFoRwArdS Summer School 2021, and provided technical support
+- Designed the robotic kits used for the AgriFoRwArdS Summer School 2021, and provided significant technical support for the event

 MSc Project